Important Facts You Should Know About Albinism

 Statistics also show that over 600,000 Nigerians living with the condition suffer discrimination from their families, schoolmates, and peers.

-International Albinism Awareness Day is celebrated annually on June 13 to celebrate the human rights of people with albinism worldwide.
-The theme of this year is called ‘Made to Shine.’
+International Albinism Awareness Day is celebrated annually on June 13 to celebrate the human rights of people with the condition worldwide.

-Here are some things to know about it.
+Here are some facts to know about it.

 ALSO READ: These 6 Steps Are Important In Helping Your Child Cope With Albinism